Never has it been more important for private philanthropy to leverage its ability to be nimble, flexible and responsive.

 Laugharn began his career at Save the Children, where he worked for 11 years in a variety of roles.
 Eight of those years, he was based in Bamako, Mali.
 Laugharn helped develop the Village Schools model, which promoted access to basic education, girls’ schooling, and community participation.
 The model helped 45,000 children go to school and raised the number of primary schools in the country by 40 percent.
 Laugharn was later Save the Children’s Mali Field Office director, West Africa Area director and then education advisor for Africa, providing technical assistance for programs in 10 countries.

 A graduate of Stanford and Georgetown Universities, Laugharn holds a Ph.D. in education from the University of London.
 He was a Peace Corps volunteer in Morocco from 1982 to 1984.
-Laugharn was a co-founder of the International Education Funders Group and the Coalition for Children Affected by AIDS, and he is a member of the National Advisory Board of the Haas Center for Public Service at Stanford University.
+Laugharn was a co-founder of the International Education Funders Group and the Coalition for Children Affected by AIDS, and he serves on the boards of the Council on Foundations and the Pacific Council for International Policy.